-In recognition of his unwavering commitment to education, he was selected to be on Kuwait’s Supreme Education Council, and for his work in entrepreneurship, to be on the investment committee of Kuwait’s National Fund for Small and Medium Sized Businesses, a fund of US$7 billion dollars earmarked to promote entrepreneurship in Kuwait.
-He is also on the board of Mentor Arabia, an NGO which advocates for drug prevention and awareness among Arab children and youth.
+In recognition of his unwavering commitment to education, he has been selected to be on Kuwait’s Supreme Education Council, and for his work in entrepreneurship, to be on the investment committee of Kuwait’s National Fund for Small and Medium Sized Businesses, a US$7 billion fund earmarked to promote entrepreneurship in Kuwait.
+He is also on the board of Mentor Arabia, an NGO that advocates for drug prevention and awareness among Arab children and youth.